ibm-cloud-architecture/refarch-analytics/jupyter-notebooks/README.md

 * Use assertions to test code and validate results

 ### Local best practices
+You can use virtual environment to do not impact you host/laptop environment.
+This is a problem on MACOS as python is used by the OS, so better to do not interfere too much on the default installation.
+An alternate is to use a docker image.

-* use virtual environment, and install jupyter notebook in those env.
+#### use virtual environment, and install jupyter notebook in those env.
 ```
 virtualenv -p /Library/Frameworks/Python.framework/Versions/3.4/bin/python3.4 .venv
 # Activate environment